NensiH/Social_media_impact/README.md

 - At least one branch for each team member
 - Each team member has at least four commits from the duration of the first segment

-4 Ima : Description of the communication protocols
+4 Ima : Description of the communication protocols in [Technology and tools] (https://github.com/NensiH/Social_media_impact/blob/main/Technology.md)

 - Which tools are the best fit for your project?
 - What will be used for each section?
 For example, data cleaning and data storage will be completed using two different tools.